 November 15th, 2016

 Near the end of August, Christian had a spell of not being as steady on his feet.
 His back end was a little weak and wobbly.
-In a tiger of his age, it is not unusual to see damage to their spinal column.
+With a tiger of his age, it is not unusual to see damage to their spinal column.
 It can be caused by multiple issues, including a blown disc, arthritis impinging on his spine, or possibly a blood clot.
 We began him on a steroid therapy to try to reduce any inflammation.
-His walking improved for a while, but took a turn for the worse in recent weeks.
+His walking improved for a while but took a turn for the worse in recent weeks.
 We knew that it would only be a matter of time before we would have to make a quality of life decision.
 Dr. Lassiter and I saw a marked decline in his ability to move and decided that waiting any longer was not doing him justice.

 Christian’s passing is a story of triumph.
 Though the start of his life was not one of great joy, he did find love for the last years of his life.
 He lived to a very grand age of 20 years old.
 His quality of life was wonderful up until just the last few months of his life.
 He had a fantastic personality and was easily recognized by his droopy left ear, which was a result of chronic ear infections when he was a cub.
 Christian was not on the tour route because he got very nervous around large crowds and the noises from large trucks bothered him, but he loved playing in his pool and hanging out with Max.
 His enclosure mate, Max, and many of the Carolina Tiger Rescue family will greatly miss the old man.